-Kellogg's quarterly profit beats on lower costs
+Kellogg tops estimates, completes shift to new distribution model

 Excluding items, the company earned 97 cents per share, beating the average analyst estimate of 92 cents, according to Thomson Reuters I/B/E/S.

-The company's quarterly sales have declined for more than two years, as consumers opt for healthier options over Kellogg's processed food offerings.
+The company's quarterly sales have declined for more than two years.

 Reporting by Sruthi Ramakrishnan in Bengaluru; Editing by Supriya Kurane and Martina D'Couto